 This fund offers immediate assistance to victims of natural disasters and civil strife throughout the world.
 Also, grants are made to help support ongoing educational and rehabilitation projects.
 Visit www.episcopalrelief.org.

-Parishioner, Rosemarie Axton, gathers names of families receiving help from local mental health services.
-Parishioners adopt these families and provide age appropriate gifts for the chosen families.
+Parishioner Rosemarie Axton gathers names of families receiving help from local mental health services.
+Parishioners adopt these families and provide Christmas gifts for the chosen families.

 The Diocese of El Camino Real is in partnership with the Diocese of Gloucester, Western Tanganyika.
 St. Mary’s has a direct relationship with Our Little Roses in Honduras.

 Members prepare the altar for all services.
 They arrange flowers, maintain linens and vestments, and polish brass and silver.
 Training upon request.
 Occasional meetings are held during the year.

 The Choir provides choral music at the 10:00am service on Sundays as well as special services during Advent, Christmas, Holy Week and Easter.
 The handbell choir rehearses each Thursday.
 Learn more about these groups here .